rafavdz/traffic_assignment/README.md

 # Traffic assginmnet in Scotland

-This is a traffic assignment example in R. It models commuting to work in Scotland.
+This repository contains a trip assignment example to work with R. It models commuting to work trips in Scotland.

 ![Traffic assignment in Scoland - All-or-nothing approach](./output/scotland_assignment.jpg)